duyunshu/lucid-dreaming-for-exp-replay/README.md

 At the beginning of a run, our implementation looks for whether a folder for the same experiment setting already exists for the current experiment.
 If so, it will resume from the last saved checkpoint; otherwise, it will create a new experiment folder and start training from scratch.

 The experiment folder will be created under `results` during training based on the current setting.
-For example. the experiment folder for training LiDER on MsPacman will be named `MsPacmanNoFrameskip_v4_rawreward_transformedbell_sil_prioritymem_lider_[today's date]`
+For example. the experiment folder for training LiDER on MsPacman will be named `MsPacmanNoFrameskip_v4_rawreward_transformedbell_sil_prioritymem_lider_[trial_number]`.

+`[trial_number]` is set by parameter `--append-experiment-num` in the bach file.
+By default, `--append-experiment-num=1`.
+To run more trials, set it to a different number, such as `--append-experiment-num=2` or `--append-experiment-num=3`.

 The checkpointing frequency can be changed by modifying argument ```--checkpoint-freq=1``` to any number between 0 and 50.
 For example, ```--checkpoint-freq=5``` means to checkpoint every 5 million training steps.